• Skip to primary navigation

 • For Dessert or Tea: Fill a vegan drop biscuit with non-dairy whipped cream and fresh berries or fruit compote for a delicious dairy-free dessert or afternoon tea.

 • Side dish for dinner: Serve these easy dairy free biscuits instead of bread to accompany any vegan dinner.
-Or serve them at Thanksgiving smothered in gravy!
+Or serve them at Thanksgiving smothered in mushroom gravy!

 How To Store, Freeze, and Thaw Biscuits